 Writing EERIE to one enables the EEPROM Ready Interrupt if the I bit in SREG is set.
 Writing EERIE to zero disables the interrupt.
 The EEPROM Ready interrupt generates a constant interrupt when EEPE is cleared.
-The interrupt will not be generated during EEPROM write or SPM.

 • Bit 2 - EEMPE: EEPROM Master Write Enable